 The governance framework comprises the systems and processes, culture, and values by which the Council is enabled, directed, and controlled and through which it accounts to, engages with, and leads the community.
 Part of that framework involves the management of risk.
 No risk management process can eliminate all risks and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The Council's risk management approach, which is now embedded across the organisation, is subject to constant review by the Senior Management Team (SMT), at directorate management teams (DMTs) and individual Business Units (BUs) throughout the year.
-The Audit and Governance Committee review strategic risks at each of their meetings, with Executive Directors attending to provide a "deep dive" into the risks they own to give assurance that strategic risks are being reviewed and managed on a regular basis.
+The Audit and Governance Committee review all strategic risks twice per year, with an Executive Director(s) attending every meeting to provide a "deep dive" into 2-3 risks they own to give assurance that strategic risks are being reviewed and managed on a regular basis.
 Cabinet also reviews strategic risks on a 6 monthly basis.